Consensys/secureum-diligence-bootcamp/day1/exercise3/README.md

 documentation](https://docs.soliditylang.org/en/v0.8.17/solidity-by-example.html#safe-remote-purchase).

-The `Purchase` contract implements a state machine that locks 2x the amounts of funds neccessary for a purchase from both a seller and a buyer, and upon successful confirmation from the buyer releases the funds appropriately.
-Locking funds from both parties disincetivises bad behavior from both.
+The `Purchase` contract implements a state machine that locks 2x the amounts of funds necessary for a purchase from both a seller and a buyer, and upon successful confirmation from the buyer releases the funds appropriately.

 Central to the correctness of this contract is that it implements a state machine correctly, and only the right actor (buyer or seller) can trigger a specific transition.
 In English, we can state the transitions as follows: